tlarock/hypa/README.md

 2. `R.stats`: The R implementation is as effective as (if slightly slower than) `Distributions.jl`, but installing [`rpy2`](https://rpy2.github.io/) to access R from Python tends to more finicky (in my experience).

-3.`scipy.stats.hypergeom`: This is the simplest to use, but also the worst performing.
+3. `scipy.stats.hypergeom`: This is the simplest to use, but also the worst performing.
 Any `scipy.stats` distributino should have `hypergeom` and there should be no trouble with imports.
 We recommend *not* computing the CDF in log space (e.g. set `log=False` in `Hypa.construct_hypa_network`), since the `logcdf` function is very slow.
 The `cdf` function sometime has

 `hypa` also requires the [`rpy2` package](https://rpy2.readthedocs.io/en/version_2.8.x/getting-started.html).
 This package is used to interface with the R programming language, specifically the `ghypernet` package (available here: https://github.com/gi0na/r-ghypernet).
 Both need to be installed to work with `hypa`, and installation instructions for each package are available in their respective documentations.